We conduct

 the divorce process and its effects on families, as well as

 child development issues and the needs of children.
+The

-custody evaluator’s job is to assist the court to
+evaluator’s job is to assist the court to

 determining the legal and physical custody of the children.